On Tarski's fixed point theorem: Constructive set theory

 \section{Constructive set theory}

-I shall be working in the setting of Aczel-Myhill's constructive set theories.
+I shall be working in the setting of Myhill-Aczel's constructive set theories.
 The basic system in this context is the choice-free \emph{Constructive Zermelo-Fraenkel Set Theory} (CZF), due to Aczel.
-This system is often extended by constructively acceptable axioms of choice, as Dependent Choice or the Presentation Axiom, and with principle, such as the Regular Extension Axiom, that ensure that certain inductively defined classes are sets.
-I here provide the basic information that make the paper self-contained; the reader may consult \cite{AR} for a thorough introduction to the subject.
+This system is often extended by principles, such as the Regular Extension Axiom, that ensure that certain inductively defined classes are sets, and with choice principles, as Dependent Choice (DC) or the stronger Presentation Axiom (PA).
+Note that CZF, extended or not by these principles, is a subtheory of classical set theory ZFC.
+In contrast to ZF and its intuitionistic version IZF, CZF does not have the impredicative unrestricted Separation scheme and the Powerset axiom.
+Here I provide the basic information that make the paper self-contained; the reader may consult \cite{AR} for a thorough introduction to the subject.

 The language of CZF is the same as that of Zermelo-Fraenkel Set Theory, ZF, with $\in$ as the only non-logical symbol.
 Beside the rules and axioms of a standard calculus for intuitionistic predicate logic with equality, CZF has the following axioms and axiom schemes: